GravityKit/GravityExport-Lite/readme.txt

 = Can I change the sort order of the rows? =

 Sure, why not.
 By default, we sort on date of entry in ascending order.
-You can change this, per form, on the Form settings page (Entries in Excel) under "General settings".
+You can change this, per form, on the Form settings page (GravityExport Lite) under "General settings".

 = I want to download directly from the forms table without the URL! =